hbctraining/variant_analysis/lessons/00_intro_to_variant_calling.md

   Image source: Wei X, et al, Nature Comm 2015
 </p>

 * In medicine, precisely identifying variants through a process called variant calling allows clinicians to gain insights into disease.
 Variant calling can reveal pathogenic mutations underlying monogenic disorders or highlight risk factors for complex multi-factorial diseases.
-This genomic information empowers precision approaches to diagnosis and treatment. **This area of genomic variation is the focus of thsi workshop.**
+This genomic information empowers precision approaches to diagnosis and treatment. **This area of genomic variation is the focus of this workshop.**

 <p align="center">
 <img src="../img/snips.png" width="450">